Become a Clinical Therapist in Training at Health and Healing Therapy

 - Attend and participate in our twice a month group consultation meetings

 - Attend and participate in ongoing offered and required clinical trainings

 - Be encouraged to explore their niche through additional clinical experience and clinical training

 - Connect with a key staff clinician who will serve as a supportive mentor

 Roles and Responsibilities

-- All interns must be available for a minimum of 20 hours per week
+- All clinicians in training must be available for a minimum of 20 hours per week

-- Availability must include a minimum of 2 evenings until 9PM
+- Clinician availability must include a minimum of 2 evenings until 9PM